• Collagen

 The menopause is the time when the ovaries are no longer releasing eggs, you don't have a menstrual cycle and your oestrogen levels drop with each passing year.
 Menopause usually happens between the ages of 50 and 55, but it can sometimes happen earlier.
 Menopausal women will experience many menopause symptoms as the years go by, including aches and pains.

-What is menopause joint pain
+What is menopause joint pain?

 For many women, lower oestrogen levels in menopause also leads to an increased risk of osteoporosis and osteoarthritis.
 Menopausal arthritis symptoms include aches and stiffness around the joint, which often feels warm to the touch.
 Larger joints are more likely to be affected with chronic pain such as tight hips and sore knees.